hicsail/zk-ApplePSI/README.md

 git clone git@github.com:hicsail/zk-ApplePSI.git
 ```

-Move into the root directory of the project
+Move into the root directory of the project and install dependencies

 ```
 cd zk-ApplePSI